Whataboutery and whataboutism – what’s it all about?

-This is thought to be the first use of whataboutery, a conclusion supported by its widespread usage in Ireland and in conversations about the Troubles over the following years.
+As the linguist Ben Zimmer has noted, this is thought to be the first use of whataboutery, a conclusion supported by its widespread usage in Ireland and in conversations about the Troubles over the following years.
 At the end of 1974, the Irish Times reported on a campaign led by religious figures to promote peace in Northern Ireland, stating ‘Cardinal Conway summed up one aim of the campaign with the slogan “Whataboutery”’, encouraging people to evaluate their own behaviour rather than point the finger at others.

 The term found its way into the mouths of politicians as well as the clergy.
 In a House of Commons debate on 30 June 1982, Gerard Fitt, MP for West Belfast, said ‘I refer here to what is known in Northern Ireland as “what-about-ery”’, going on to describe it as ‘a macabre game of “You are worse than us”’.
 What’s more, by the 1990s the term was well-established enough to be used before mainstream audiences that extended beyond Ireland, appearing in the London-based Independent (1992) and Kevin Toolis’ book on the IRA, Rebel Hearts (1995).